grishkam/QuickFigures/UserGuide/User Guide.md

 ### Full Install instructions
 ### Fiji Install:
 #### Step 1: update Fiji (if not already up to date)
-a.
-Go the Help menu and select “Update…”
+-	Go the Help menu and select “Update…”
-b.
-Apply changes to make sure your Fiji is up to date
+-	Apply changes to make sure your Fiji is up to date
-c.
-Restart Fiji
+-	Restart Fiji
 #### Step 2: Install QuickFigures
-d.
-Go the Help->Update… menu item again
+-	Go the Help->Update… menu item again
-e.
-After a moment, Fiji will tell you that you are up to date
+-	After a moment, Fiji will tell you that you are up to date
-f.
-In the next dialog window click “Manage Update Sites”
+-	In the next dialog window click “Manage Update Sites”
-g.
-QuickFigures will appear in the update site list
+-	QuickFigures will appear in the update site list
+-	Check QuickFigures
+-	If you don’t already have the bioformats importers installed, you should check those too so you will be able to import microscopy files
-h.
-Check QuickFigures and close that window.
+-	close that window.
-i.
-Click Apply changes to download QuickFigures
+-	Click Apply changes to download QuickFigures
-j.
-Restart ImageJ
+-	Restart ImageJ
 ### Ordinary ImageJ Install.
 #### Step 1: Install an up to date version of ImageJ.
 You can either download a fresh copy of ImageJ (recommended especially if you have an old install) or go to Help menu and choose ‘Update ImageJ…’